Mathématique: Intergalactic Gate Bridge

 Teal’c took a bullet through the arm and somehow went to a secret briefing anyway.

-Other Guy has absolutely no excuses McKay can see.
+Other Guy has zero excuses McKay can see.

-“I know.”
-He whispers it, pretty sure she’s going to kick him out any second here, and he wouldn’t blame her, because he generally doesn’t do things like this mostly because he’s BAD AT THEM.
-He really only does them for John, because John gets him, gets what he’s trying for and takes that to heart, not what McKay is actually executing on, which is always lesser, always shifted in its wavelength after passing through that almost infinite wall of potential energy that constitutes the persona McKay started building for himself circa age eight, when he’d been told he played the piano technically, mechanically, and without a shred of heart.
+“I know,” he says, pretty sure she’ll kick him out any second here, and he wouldn’t blame her, because he generally doesn’t do things like this mostly because he’s REALLY BAD AT THEM.
+He only does them for John, because John gets him, gets what he’s trying for and takes that to heart, not what McKay actually executes on, which is always lesser, always shifted in its wavelength after passing through that almost infinite wall of potential energy that constitutes the persona McKay started building for himself circa age eight, when he’d been told he played the piano technically, mechanically, and without a shred of heart.

 Could she think he’s like her?
-When he’s vertical kilometers below, still in upper atmosphere, always looking up, towards her Kármán line?
+When he’s vertical kilometers below, still in upper atmosphere, always looking up at her Kármán line?

-Gingerly, McKay moves to sit across from her.
+Gingerly, McKay sits across from her.
 He pulls up a stool.
 The height of the lab bench and its black resin surface is achingly familiar, terribly foreign.
-“So,” he says, trying for businesslike, missing by the length of a Daedalus-class starship, hooking the heels of his boots over the lower rung of his stool.
+“So,” he says, trying for businesslike, missing by the length of a Daedalus-class starship.
+He hooks the heels of his boots over the lower rung of his stool.
 “What are we looking at, here?”

-“That much I can see,” McKay says, hearing the hint of an edge coming in beneath his cracked open tone, thank god.
+“That much I can see.”
+McKay summons the hint of an edge beneath his shattered astrolabe tone, thank god.
 “What are you trying to make?”

 “A device that shifts the phase of a matter wave in an adjustable, analog manner.”
-She rubs absently at her neck, where McKay can see the upper edge of a bandage, the kind they use for burns.
+She rubs at her neck, where McKay sees the upper edge of a bandage, the kind they use for burns.

 That’s really interesting.
 She’s right.